daomtthuan/cloud-aws-study-project-3/Classroom_Project_Instructions/Part_III_TravisCI.md

 So that we can verify your project’s pipeline is set up properly, please include the screenshots of the following:

 1. DockerHub showing images that you have pushed
-2. Travis CI showing a successful build job
+2. Circle CI showing a successful build job

 ### Troubleshooting

-If you are not able to get through the Travis pipeline, and still want to push your local images to the Dockerhub (only for testing purposes), you can attempt the manual method.
+If you are not able to get through the Circleci pipeline, and still want to push your local images to the Dockerhub (only for testing purposes), you can attempt the manual method.

 Note that this is only for the troubleshooting purposes, such as verifying the deployment to the Kubernetes cluster.